lixin555/etc/README.md

 # etc
-The script is used to convert engineering stress-strain curve to ture stress-strain curve.
+The script is used to convert engineering stress-strain curve to true stress-strain curve.